argeincharge/snap-a-steg/README.md

 # Snap-A-Steg

-Snap-A-Steg is a standalone desktop application for secure steganography messaging using image files.
+Snap-A-Steg is a standalone desktop application for secure steganography and encrypted messaging using image files.
-Easily encode and decode secret messages protected by passwords and unique encryption keys.
+Easily hide and reveal secret messages protected by passwords and unique encryption keys.
+Designed with privacy and simplicity in mind, Snap-A-Steg supports secure communication through image steganography.
 Open source and cross-platform support planned.

 ## Features

-- Embed secret messages into images with password protection
+- Embed secret messages into images with password protection for private and secure messaging
 - Decode hidden messages with the correct password and key
 - Overwrite existing messages in images
 - Real-time password strength feedback
+- Byte counter to alert how large of a message you can send
+- Randomly assigned unique encryption keys for enhanced security
 - Simple and intuitive GUI

 ## Installation